Pro-unipotent harmonic actions and dynamical properties of $p$-adic cyclotomic multiple zeta values: Preliminaries

-We review some definitions and facts about the pro-unipotent fundamental groupoid of $\mathbb{P}^{1} \setminus \{0,\mu_{N},\infty\}$, and we add a few new definitions and notations, and we conclude by a study of the iteration of the Frobenius at the couple of tangential base-points $(1,0)=(\vec{1}_{1},\vec{1}_{0})$ (\S1.5).
+In this section we establish the framework of this paper.
+We review some definitions and properties about the pro-unipotent fundamental groupoid of $\mathbb{P}^{1} - \{0,\mu_{N},\infty\}$, some results \cite{I-2} and we add to them a few new definitions and notations.
+Throughout this paper, $\mathbb{N}$ resp. $\mathbb{N}^{\ast}$ will denote the set of non-negative resp. positive integers.